CAIOFCP/roomavailability-v2/README.md

 Apis:

-/devices/new : This api is responsible for the device registry
+/devices/new : This api is responsible for the device registry in iotrooms database

 /devices/notassigned: Returns an array of devices not associated to any space